 Skip to main content

-The most basic Capy application is just a typical Zig program with a few lines required for Capy to work.
+The most basic app you can make with Capy are lines required for Capy to work.
 For example:

 src/main.zig